Iraqi PM seeks more security for Reuters bureau in Baghdad

 Abadi, who has been in Washington meeting with President Barack Obama to seek support in fighting Islamic State militants, said he was seeking more information after last week's departure from Iraq of Reuters bureau chief Ned Parker.

-"We want more information so that I can take action," he said at an event organised by the Center for Strategic and International Studies.
+"We want more information so that I can take action," he said at an event organized by the Center for Strategic and International Studies.

 After a Reuters report last week that detailed lynching and looting in the city of Tikrit, a post on a Facebook page linked to armed Shiite groups demanded Parker be expelled.
 One commenter said killing him would be the best way to silence him.